inventables/x-carve-instructions/1000mm/step3/index.md

 ---
 layout: default1000mm
 title: "Rails"
-step-number: 1
+step_number: 1
 permalink: /1000mm/step3/
-next-step: /1000mm/step4/
+next_step: /1000mm/step4/
-next-step-title: "Belting"
+next_step_title: "Belting"
 ---
 In this step, you'll be assembling the main y axis rails and attaching them to the gantry.
 You'll then attach this assembly to the work area.